-Five years is a long time: it is enough for the Sun to radiate the energy equivalent to all our reserves of oil, coal and natural gas.
+Five years is a long time: it's enough for the Sun to radiate the energy equivalent to all our reserves of oil, coal and natural gas.

 If we were able to convert 0,02% of its energy into electricity, we would have covered 100% of our needs.

-We collect sustainable energy from the sun, tides, wind, geothermal sources and in just 30 years all of our resources will be renewable (and I have not mentioned any nuclear fusion).
+We harvest sustainable energy from sun, tides, wind, geothermal sources and in just 30 years all of our resources will be renewable (and I didn't mention possible nuclear fusion).

-First offers "1 cent per kWh" driven by solar and wind power
+First “1 cent per kWh” offers driven by solar and wind

-10 years ago, the lowest price of energy produced from solar and wind was between 10 and 12 cents per kilowatt / hour (kWh), double the price of energy produced from coal or natural gas.
+10 years ago the lowest price for energy produced by solar and wind was between 10 and 12 cents per kilowatt hour (kWh), double the price of energy produced by coal or natural gas.

-Today the gap between these forms of energy has become very thin in different parts of the world.
-In the G20 countries, for example, the cost of electricity from fossil sources fluctuates between 5 and 17 cents per kWh, while the average price of photovoltaic energy it is about 10 cents per kWh.
+Today the gap between these forms of energy has become gossamer in different parts of the world.
+In the G20 countries, for example, the cost of electricity from fossil fuels fluctuates between 5 and 17 cents per kWh, while the average price of photovoltaic energy it is about 10 cents per kWh.

-The Spanish company Solarpack recently won an order for the construction of a 120MW solar power plant that provides energy at an average price of 2.90 cents per kWh, and will be fully operational in 2021: it will be a drop of more than 25% compared to current prices.
+The Spanish company Solarpack recently won a contract for the realization of a 120MW solar power plant that supplies energy at an average price of 2.90 cents per kWh, and will be fully operational in 2021: it will be a drop of more than 25% compared to current prices.

 The countries of South America can drive the further fall in prices in the following years, up to the milestone of 1 cent per kWh.